curl/everything-curl/cmdline/urls/options.md

 you have URLs on the command line.

-If you have more URLs than output options on the command line, the URL content without corresponding output instructions will then instead be sent to stdout.
+If you have more URLs than output options on the command line, the URL content without a corresponding output instruction then instead gets sent to stdout.

-Using the `--remote-name-all` flag will automatically make curl act as if `-O` was used for all given URLs that do not have any output option.
+Using the `--remote-name-all` flag automatically makes curl act as if `-O` was used for all given URLs that do not have any output option.

 ## Separate options per URL